zuhair-mzk/ctf-portfolio/aes-playground/writeup.md

 ## 🧠 Challenge Goal

-This challenge explores the strengths and weaknesses of various AES block cipher modes by encrypting `.ppm` image files.
+This challenge explores the strengths and weakne- `output.ppm` reveals the hidden word: **[REDACTED]** — the name of AES's original cipher.ses of various AES block cipher modes by encrypting `.ppm` image files.
 We experiment with:

 - **Electronic Codebook (ECB)** – insecure due to identical block output
 - **Cipher Block Chaining (CBC)** – adds randomized chaining with an IV